alist-org/docs/docs/guide/advanced/search.md

 2. After the index is saved, click `Build indexes` to build the index.
 3. Now you can search for files by click the search block on the top right corner of the page or by using the shortcut `Ctrl + K`.

+:exclamation::exclamation::exclamation: If you do not follow the above prompts, the prompt will be opened: **Search Not available**

 ### **Difference between different search indexes**

 - `database`: Search by database, which is using the existing data.db.
 It will create a new table, record the parent directory, name, and size of every object, but the search does not split words which means that match whether the keywords you enter appear in the name of object.
 In general, if you don't have a specific search requirement, we recommend you choose it.